DracV/drac/README.md

 ## The script accidentally deleted an app that I wanted to keep.

 You can get the app you want back by using `winget install <package name>`.
-Say you wanted to keep the calculator app that the script removed, you can just do `winget install calculator`.
-Alternatively, look the application up on the microsoft store.
+If you wanted to keep the calculator app you can just do `winget install calculator`.

-## Contributing
-Pull requests are welcome.
-Please make a Issue or pull request on what to add, I am only able to update this repository once in a while since I do not install windows 11 a lot and do not know what bloatware has been added, this tool does work fully for windows 10 though

-## Thank you for using this.
+Please don't use this.
+Experimenting for my own purposes.